MobsLab/PrgGithub/README.md

 # Update 2025-01-30

 There were some already existing git repos in the PrgGithub folder.
-I updated them.
-I think we should delete them from this repo.
+I added them as git submodules in the PrgGithub folder. **If you want to use them you need to give yourself the rights.**
 You will find them here :

 - [./OnlinePlaceDecoding](https://github.com/MobsLab/OnlinePlaceDecoding.git)